txwizard/WizardWrx_NET_API/README.md

 # WizardWrx .NET API ReadMe

+The notes in this file are a continuously updated story of major changes in the libraries that comprise the __WizardWrx .NET API__.
+A companion document, `ChangeLog.md`, gives a much more thorough accounting of the improvements and bug fixes incorporated in each release.

+## Release Notes, 2019/05/19

+The updates in this release revolve around two features in the core library, `WizardWrx.Core.dll`, the only library that has any code changes.
+The main improvement is a new extension method for `FileInfo` objects, `ShowFileDetails`, which returns a formatted string containing selected details about the file associated with the `System.IO.FileInfo` object to which it is applied.
+The method affords significant leeway to add or omit properties, and the single format string upon which it is based is stored in the library string resources.

+Although `WizardWrx.Common.dll` is updated, the code is unchanged, since the only change to the source code is a correction in one of the XML comments from which the DocFX documentation pages are generated.

+Beginning with this update, the accompanying NuGet packages include companion symbol (program data base, or `.pdb`) files, so that you can effortlessly step into them in a debugger.
+As of this release, only the two most regularly updated libraries include the symbol files.
+Others will get them as occasions arise to perform other updates that merit generating new NuGet packages.

+With this release, the two most actively updated libraries, `WizardWrx.Core.dll` and `WizardWrx.Common.dll`, automatically update their respective NuGet packages when a new release build is created.
+Other libraries will eventually get the same treatment, but these two went first, because I needed to update them and immediately pull both into another project, and they receive by far the most frequent updates.
+At present, these are the only two projects that have NuGet package generation and publication built into their `.csproj` files.

 ## Release Notes, 2019/05/05

 The updates in this release revolve around a new method to apply pairs of